husarion/static_docs_deprecated/src/core2/tutorials/ros-tutorials/4-visual-object-recognition.md

 Now you can build your node and test it.

-**Task 3** Run your node along with `find_object_2d` and `usb_cam` nodes.
-Place in front of your robot the same object as in Task 2.
+**Task 3** Run your node along with `find_object_2d` and `astra.launhc`.
+Place the same object as in Task 2 in front of your robot.
-Observe how it turns and drives towards object.
+Observe how it turns and drives towards the object.

 ## Summary ##

 After completing this tutorial you should be able to configure your CORE2 device with vision system to recognize objects.
-You should also be able to determine position of recognized object relative to camera and make node that perform specific action related to recognized objects.
+You should also be able to determine the position of recognized object relative to camera and create a node that perform specific action related to recognized objects.
-You also know how to handle proximity sensors with `sensor_msgs/Range` message type.
+You should also know how to handle proximity sensors with `sensor_msgs/Range` message type.

 ---------